nofatclips/codecademy-python/sets.md

 Back to Python, hashable objects are supposed to be immutable: once created they stay the same for all their lifetime.
 While this is not enforced by Python for your custom object, it is true for the built-in ones.

-So, sets can only contain immutable object.
-But a set is not itself immutable: I can add and remove objects.
-So I'd expect that I won't be able to add a set inside another set:
+So, sets can only contain immutable objects.
+And since a set is not itself immutable (I can add and remove objects) I'd expect that I won't be able to add a set inside another set:

     >   fable = {"tortoise", "hare"}
     >   paradox = {"Achilles", "tortoise"}